 Right on the park entrance I find a new friend, a baby chameleon who doesnt bother to camouflage himself, feeling probably safe in my company.

-Its the first time when I step into a rain forest and I am so greatful that Abdulla bought me proper equipment (shoes and shirts) fighting against my will.
+Its the first time when I step up into a rain forest and I am so greatfull that Abdulla bought me proper equipment (shoes and shirts) fighting against my will.

-After a long search on difficult terrain we finally found the idri, which is basically the biggest specie of lemur alive.
+After a long chase on difficult terrain we finally found the Idri, which is basically the biggest specie of lemur alive.
 Unfortunately all the lemurs are endangered, after 90% of their community was eaten by the locals in times of famine.
-In present, the lemurs are protected by law and the local authorities take desperate messures to save the emblem of the wildlife which attract hundred thousands tourists in Madagascar every year.
+In present, the lemurs are protected by law and the local authorities take desperate measures to save the emblem of the wildlife which attract hundred thousands tourists in Madagascar every year.

 Across the river, in a private area of the park, few locals are bringing offerings in the name of Zanahary (Creator) which consist of chicken, zebu or other animals depending on their social status and wealth.
 The blood of the sacrificed animals is drained into an old tree and pieces of clothes are hanged around the forest.
 After their request/wish was accomplished the malagasy will return to retrieve the old rag which will be worn for life time.
 Special permit is required for the sacred ceremony to be performed and the tourists are totally prohibited in the respective area.
 We keep quiet and continue our walk through the forest with no intention to infuriate the forest’s God.

 After we encounter some weird species of mushrooms, plants and animals, we leave Zahamena national park behind and we continue our long journey towards the center south of the island.